wzmsltw/BSN-boundary-sensitive-network/README.md

 ## Citation

-Please cite the following paper if you feel SSN useful to your research
+Please cite the following paper if you feel BSN useful to your research

 ```
 @inproceedings{BSN2018arXiv,